 As of March 2013, employers must use the new From I-9, Employment Verification Form when verifying and reverifying employment eligibility for all employees.
 A Spanish version of the form is available but only employers in Puerto Rico may have employees complete this version for their records.

-The August 2014 Visa Bulletin has been released and is available at the Department of State...
+The December 2014 Visa Bulletin has been published and is accessible at the Department of State...